JoshBradshaw/joshbradshaw.github.io/about.md

 # Work

 I currently work at Formlabs, a manufacturer of 3D printers.
-Formlabs builds [SLA](https://formlabs.com/blog/ultimate-guide-to-stereolithography-sla-3d-printing/) and [SLS](https://formlabs.com/blog/what-is-selective-laser-sintering/) printers, with a goal of improving the accessibility of these advanced manufacturing techniques.
+Formlabs builds [SLA](https://formlabs.com/blog/ultimate-guide-to-stereolithography-sla-3d-printing/) and [SLS](https://formlabs.com/blog/what-is-selective-laser-sintering/) printers, with the goal of improving the accessibility of these advanced manufacturing techniques.
 I'm a software technical lead, [spearheading work on selective laser sintering](https://www.linkedin.com/feed/update/urn:li:activity:7164683477626404864/).
 I lead a team that focuses on improving print mechanical properties, print yield and process throughput.

 # Education